kg-cornell/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
-* What can you use X for?
+* What can you use X for? - The idea is useful for parents to keep an eye on toddlers not coming out of their beds.
-* What is a good environment for X?
+* What is a good environment for X? - It needs good lighting or cameras that can detect objects in low light
-* What is a bad environment for X?
+* What is a bad environment for X? - the system breaks if the cameras are not good enough to detect objects in low light.
-* When will X break?
+* When will X break? - It will also break when there is an obstable to the camera.
-* When it breaks how will X break?
+* When it breaks how will X break? - It will keep raising false alarms.
+It would say that the toddler is not in the bed even if the toddler is in bed.
 * What are other properties/behaviors of X?
 * How does X feel?

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***

+Below is a time when the sytem works well.

 [![Watch the video](https://github.com/kg-cornell/Interactive-Lab-Hub/blob/1c3df8835ddca5c48de1f237ae30aab24d267251/Lab%205/Screen%20Shot%202022-11-01%20at%2012.53.54%20AM.png)](https://youtu.be/IjrrBrxJ_5w)

+Below is a time when the system will break.

 [![Watch the video](https://github.com/kg-cornell/Interactive-Lab-Hub/blob/7c8ad751c28da4b0ca0e14c72b113d8f581d8885/Lab%205/Screen%20Shot%202022-11-01%20at%2012.58.46%20AM.png)](https://youtu.be/OzZyvlOJ2ug)